jaymarichua/ft-metadata/README.md

 # ft
-Metadata on a few select articles from The Financial Times.
+Descriptive metadata on select articles from The Financial Times.